-Yes, the beautiful weather combined with longer days makes you want to get outdoors, but for allergy sufferers it may not be worth it.
-Instead of a morning run, take a yoga or spin class.
-If you really don’t want to give up your daily jog, wait until the afternoon or early evening when pollen counts tend to be lower.
+Yes, the beautiful weather combined with longer days may tempt you to get outdoors, but if you have allergies an outdoor workout might not be the best option.
+Instead of a morning run, you might consider a yoga or spin class.
+If you really don’t want to give up your daily jog, it’s better to wait until the afternoon or early evening when pollen counts tend to be lower.

 Keeping your windows closed will prevent pollen and other outdoor allergens from getting into your home.
-(Keep the windows up in your car, too.)
-If you are very sensitive, run a high-efficiency particulate air (HEPA) air filter in your home to keep the air freer of allergens.
+Keep the windows up in your car, too.
+If you are very sensitive, run a high-efficiency particulate air (HEPA) filter in your home to reduce the allergens in the air.

 4. Keep your house clean

 Pollen loves to stick to fabric and carpets, so it’s essential you vacuum and dust regularly to keep pollen and other allergens to a minimum.